wp-plugins/knr-multifeed/readme.txt

 1. Upload knr-multifeed files to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. KNR MultiFeed used with a shortcode and as a widget

 == Frequently Asked Questions ==

 = How can I use a shortcode? =